What Makes New Teacher Mentoring Actually Work?

 Texas HB-2, signed in June 2025, created the PREP (Preparing and Retaining Educators through Partnerships) allotment, the largest teacher preparation funding investment in the state’s history.
 The PREP Mentorship track provides $3,000 per beginning teacher for structured induction programs, with mandated mentor stipends of at least $1,000 and required TEA-administered mentorship training.
 Funding begins in the 2026-27 school year.

 Texas is not alone.
 States across the country are increasing investment in structured mentoring as a retention strategy.
-The question for districts receiving this funding is not whether to create a mentoring program.
-It is how to build one that produces the results the research predicts, rather than the buddy-system outcomes that NIET documented.
+For districts receiving this funding, the question is no longer whether to create a mentoring program.
+It is how to build one that produces the results the research predicts.

 Building a Mentoring Program That Works

-If you are designing or redesigning a new teacher mentoring program, start with the research:
+If you are designing or redesigning a new teacher mentoring program, the research points to a coherent design.

-- Select mentors carefully.
-Same-field, same-building when possible.
-Mentors should be strong instructors, not just willing volunteers.
+Start with mentor selection.
+Choose same-field, same-building mentors when possible, and choose them for instructional strength, not just availability.
 NCTQ data shows that field-matched mentors with collaborative activities produce the highest retention.

-- Define the mentoring around instruction, not logistics.
+Build the program around instruction, not logistics.
 NIET’s research shows that programs focused on instructional improvement outperform those focused on orientation and emotional support.
 Use an instructional framework to ground the conversations.

-- Plan for frequency, not just duration.
+Plan for frequency, not just duration.
 A two-year program with monthly check-ins is not the same as a two-year program with weekly coaching touchpoints.
 The research ties intensity to outcomes.
-Reach weekly cadence by adding platforms like AI Coach or video coaching, which deliver the structured virtual coaching cycles a single mentor cannot staff alone.
+AI Coach and video coaching can carry the weekly cadence that a single mentor cannot maintain alone.

-- Measure beyond retention.
+And measure more than retention.
 Retention is the most common metric for mentoring programs, but it is not the only one that matters.
-Track instructional growth through observation data and student outcomes, not just whether the teacher is still at the school in year two.
+Track instructional growth through observation data and student outcomes alongside whether the teacher is still in the building in year two.

 Ready to build mentoring infrastructure that extends your coaches’ reach?
 Learn more about AI Coach, explore VC3 video coaching, or try Observation Copilot for free.